Key Takeaways:

 In London’s rental market, most properties are listed 4-8 weeks before they become available.
 Use this window to search portals, speak to lettings agents in your chosen areas and register your details with them for updates.
 Set alerts and check regularly for new listings.

 If you find a property that you like, inform the agent that you want to make an offer.
-Confirm the details of your offer, including the rent, proposed move-in date, length of tenancy and any conditions, such as minor repairs or furniture requests.
-Be clear and transparent and don’t offer more than you can afford just to win the property.
+Confirm the details of your offer, including the rent, proposed move-in date and any conditions, such as minor repairs or furniture requests.
+Be clear and transparent and do not offer more than you can comfortably afford.

 If your offer is accepted, the agent will begin the referencing process.
 This usually includes credit checks, income and employment verification and sometimes references from previous landlords.
-The agent should also check that your income meets the typical affordability rules, such as earning at least 30 times the monthly rent.
+The agent should also check that your income meets affordability requirements, often around 30 times the monthly rent.

 Once referencing is approved, you will receive a tenancy agreement to read and sign.
-Once signed by both parties, this agreement becomes legally binding, so it’s crucial to read it carefully, make sure you understand it, and speak to your agent if there is anything you are unsure about.
+Once signed by both parties, this agreement becomes legally binding, so it’s crucial to read it carefully and raise questions if anything is unclear.

-Most London rentals use an Assured Shorthold Tenancy (AST).
-Check the length of the tenancy, any break clauses, rent review clauses, notice periods, pet clauses and what is included in the rent.
+Check notice periods, rent review clauses, pet policies and what is included in the rent before signing.
 You cannot be charged for the preparation, renewal or signing of a tenancy agreement.

 On or just before your move-in date, an inventory will be carried out to record the condition of the property.
 This document is what the refund of your deposit will be measured against, so it’s vital to check it carefully.